-- Understand measurement technology, usage of new instruments and real time applications in engineering studies. - Verify the theoretical ideas and concepts covered in lecture by doing hands on in the experiments. - Know about the characteristics of various materials in a practical manner and gain knowledge about various optical technique methods. - Acquire and interpret experimental data to examine the physical laws.
+Understand measurement technology, usage of new instruments and real time applications in engineering studies.

+Verify the theoretical ideas and concepts covered in lecture by doing hands on in the experiments.

+Know about the characteristics of various materials in a practical manner and gain knowledge about various optical technique methods.